eye-division/katehipkiss/_alteredbooks/we-came-to-be-here.md

 In this work 12 globes nestle one inside another; too dense to see through to the middle and too closely packed to move.
 Glimpses of text are like vestiges of place and memory.

+Globe size: 11cm

+#### Shipping

-Globe size: 11cm<br><br>Shipping<br><br>Free packing and postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.
+Free packing and postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.